Habitat: Microhabitat types

 The leaves of an Alnus nepalensis tree provide a microhabitat for species like the leaf beetle Aulacophora indica.

-A microhabitat is the small-scale physical requirements of a particular organism or population.
+A microhabitat consists of the small-scale physical requirements of a particular organism or population.
 Every habitat includes large numbers of microhabitat types with subtly different exposure to light, humidity, temperature, air movement, and other factors.
 The lichens that grow on the north face of a boulder are different from those that grow on the south face, from those on the level top, and those that grow on the ground nearby; the lichens growing in the grooves and on the raised surfaces are different from those growing on the veins of quartz.
 Lurking among these miniature "forests" are the microfauna, species of invertebrate, each with its own specific habitat requirements.

 There are numerous different microhabitat types in a wood; coniferous forest, broad-leafed forest, open woodland, scattered trees, woodland verges, clearings, and glades; tree trunk, branch, twig, bud, leaf, flower, and fruit; rough bark, smooth bark, damaged bark, rotten wood, hollow, groove, and hole; canopy, shrub layer, plant layer, leaf litter, and soil; buttress root, stump, fallen log, stem base, grass tussock, fungus, fern, and moss.
 The greater the structural diversity in the wood, the greater the number of microhabitat types that will be present.
 A range of tree species with individual specimens of varying sizes and ages, and a range of features such as streams, level areas, slopes, tracks, clearings, and felled areas will provide suitable conditions for an enormous number of biodiverse plants and animals.
 For example, in Britain it has been estimated that various types of rotting wood are home to over 1700 species of invertebrate.

 For a parasitic organism, its habitat is the particular part of the outside or inside of its host on or in which it is adapted to live.
 The life cycle of some parasites involves several different host species, as well as free-living life stages, sometimes within vastly different microhabitat types.
 One such organism is the trematode (flatworm) Microphallus turgidus, present in brackish water marshes in the southeastern United States.
 Its first intermediate host is a snail and the second, a glass shrimp.
 The final host is the waterfowl or mammal that consumes the shrimp.